Urinary Tract Infections

 Urinary Tract Infections (UTIs) occur when bacteria infect your bladder and urinary tract and cause inflammation of the lining which can be painful.

-Accredited pharmacists can supply antibiotics, (nitrofurantoin or trimethoprim as most appropriate), without a prescription but only under specific circumstances and in limited quantities.
+Accredited pharmacists can supply antibiotics (nitrofurantoin or trimethoprim) without a prescription, but only under specific circumstances and in limited quantities.